TechMeToTheCloud/AKS-BDC-Setup/README.md

 ## Setup

-You can connect to the SQL master instance front-end from ADS by using this syntax: you can find this Endpoint using `azdata bdc endpoint list -o table`
+You can connect to the SQL master instance front-end from ADS by using this syntax: you can find this Endpoint using

 `20.75.131.120,31433`

 In ADS you can also connect to the BDC dashboard

+## Firewalling

+The default is no NSG so everything should connect.
+However, that may not be what is desired.

 ## Next Steps